 There are a few disturbances & tropical waves

-across the Central & South Atlantic.
-There is no organization & no development is anticipated through the weekend.
+across the Central & South Atlantic but there is no organization & no development is anticipated anytime soon.

 Surface pressures remain generally low & sea surface temps. are plenty warm.